-I am an Assistant Professor at the Division of Social Science, Hong Kong University of Science and Technology (HKUST).
+I am an Associate Professor at the Division of Social Science, Hong Kong University of Science and Technology (HKUST).
 I obtained my Ph.D. degree in the Department of Politics at New York University.
 Before NYU, I studied political science, economics (BA) and international relations (MS) at Seoul National University, Korea.